typhdotcom/diaspora/README.md

 * `petersen_kernel_dim`: The graph is connected (kernel dimension 1).
 * `petersen_betti_six`: **Main theorem** - the harmonic subspace has dimension 6.

 Interpretation: The Petersen graph represents **democratic paradox**.
 Its 6 independent cycles are uniformly distributed across all 10 vertices - no vertex is more "responsible" for the topology than any other.
 Compare this to the wheel (where the hub is central) or the friendship graph (where the junction hosts all triangles).
 The Petersen graph is famous as a counterexample to many plausible conjectures precisely because its uniform structure defeats naive optimization strategies.
-In Diaspora's language, this is a structure where blame cannot be assigned to individuals - the paradox is genuinely collective.
+In Diaspora's language, this is a structure where blame cannot be assigned to individuals - the paradox is collective.

 ### `Diaspora/Hodge/CartesianProduct.lean`